LEAT-EDGE/qualia/docs/Developer/PluginArchitecture.md

 In Qualia, each Python module generally contains one class for its implementation.
 If the Python module is suppposed to override an existing one, it should inherit from the class it overrides then only implement the required changes.

+Qualia Plugin Template provides a template project that should be used to create a new plugin.
+Follow the documentation at [Qualia Plugin Template](inv:qualia_plugin_template:std:doc#index).